ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 'the_title' and 'the_content' are both custom WordPress functions.

-*What do you think these functions do? (hint, it’s quite obvious)*
+*What do you think these functions do? (hint, it's quite obvious)*

 You will notice that the_title is wrapped in 'h2' tags.
 This is easy to do because the PHP tags are closed and opened around them.
-This is how the PHP parser on the server know what is PHP and what isn’t.
+This is how the PHP parser on the server know what is PHP and what isn't.
 When the PHP parser sends the page to the client (person accessing the web page), it only parses the parts of the site wrapped in '<?php ?>' tags as PHP and the rest is sent as HTML and parsed PHP.

 Wrapping PHP tags in HTML tags is such a common practice in WordPress templating that you should make sure you fully grasp this concept right now.

 #### Step 4.
 Save and Upload

 If you have a page to view, you should be able to see it in this template after you save and upload this file to your server.
-If you do not, make a page in the Dashboard (Pages -> Add New) and then click the “View Page” button in the Dashboard or in the Page itself.
+If you do not, make a page in the Dashboard (Pages -> Add New) and then click the "View Page" button in the Dashboard or in the Page itself.

 ### Tutorial: Posts Template

-Remember, *“posts are articles that you write to populate your blog.”* Let’s add a template file knowing that anything we make that can be considered a “Post” will be displayed by this page.
+Remember, *"posts are articles that you write to populate your blog."* Let's add a template file knowing that anything we make that can be considered a "Post" will be displayed by this page.

 * Posts are not templated as a post.php file, but rather by a single.php file.

 #### Step 1: Create a Single.php file

-<p class="message">Create file titled “single.php” in your theme folder</p>
+<p class="message">Create file titled "single.php" in your theme folder</p>

 #### Step 2: Add the Grid, Header, and Footer

-Let’s write some code for the Single.php file that we already understand.
+Let's write some code for the Single.php file that we already understand.

 <p class="file-name">single.php:</p>
 ```html